MrN1gativ3/BinSight/README.md

 - the PE repair path is intentionally conservative and only accepts small UPX-like PE layouts instead of trying to rewrite arbitrary PE files
 - `--repair-and-unpack-upx` depends on an external `upx` binary being installed and available in `PATH`

-Version-matrix notes from `test/`:

-- the bundled matrix runner is `test/run_upx_version_matrix.sh`
-- the latest matrix log is `test/UPX_VERSION_MATRIX_2026-05-15.md`
+Local version-matrix notes:

-- `test/` now mirrors the full official amd64 Linux release set that GitHub currently publishes for UPX, from `3.91` through `5.1.1`
+- ignored local test artifacts mirror the official amd64 Linux UPX release set currently published on GitHub, from `3.91` through `5.1.1`
-- in local testing, `binsight` successfully repaired every produced sample from the real ELF and PE fixtures across UPX `3.94` through `5.1.1`
+- in local matrix testing, `binsight` successfully repaired every produced sample from the real ELF and PE fixtures across UPX `3.94` through `5.1.1`
-- UPX `3.91`, `3.92`, and `3.93` still repaired the PE EXE fixture correctly, but those historical packers did not reliably produce the supplied ELF test sample in this environment, so those ELF rows are logged as packer-side test gaps rather than repair failures
+- UPX `3.91`, `3.92`, and `3.93` still repaired the PE EXE fixture correctly, but those historical packers did not reliably produce the supplied ELF test sample in this environment; those ELF rows are treated as packer-side test gaps rather than repair failures
 - the forced `ntdll.dll` packing path only became available starting with UPX `3.96`; where that DLL packed successfully, repair also succeeded